stn1slv/awesome-integration/README.md

 - [Dead Letter Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html) - What will the messaging system do with a message it cannot deliver?
 - [Detour](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Detour.html) - How can you route a message through intermediate steps to perform validation, testing or debugging functions?
 - [Document Message](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DocumentMessage.html) - How can messaging be used to transfer data between applications?
-- [Durable Subscriber](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DurableSubscription.html) - How can a subscriber avoid missing messages while it’s not listening for them?
+- [Durable Subscriber](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DurableSubscription.html) - How can a subscriber avoid missing messages while it is not listening for them?
 - [Dynamic Router](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DynamicRouter.html) - How can you avoid the dependency of the router on all possible destinations while maintaining its efficiency?
 - [Envelope Wrapper](https://www.enterpriseintegrationpatterns.com/patterns/messaging/EnvelopeWrapper.html) - How can existing systems participate in a messaging exchange that places specific requirements on the message format, such as message header fields or encryption?
 - [Event Message](https://www.enterpriseintegrationpatterns.com/patterns/messaging/EventMessage.html) - How can messaging be used to transmit events from one application to another?
 - [Event-Driven Consumer](https://www.enterpriseintegrationpatterns.com/patterns/messaging/EventDrivenConsumer.html) - How can an application automatically consume messages as they become available?
-- [Format Indicator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/FormatIndicator.html) - How can a message’s data format be designed to allow for possible future changes?
+- [Format Indicator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/FormatIndicator.html) - How can a message`s data format be designed to allow for possible future changes?
 - [Guaranteed Delivery](https://www.enterpriseintegrationpatterns.com/patterns/messaging/GuaranteedMessaging.html) - How can the sender make sure that a message will be delivered, even if the messaging system fails?
 - [Idempotent Receiver](https://www.enterpriseintegrationpatterns.com/patterns/messaging/IdempotentReceiver.html) - How can a message receiver deal with duplicate messages?
 - [Invalid Message Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/InvalidMessageChannel.html) - How can a messaging receiver gracefully handle receiving a message that makes no sense?
 - [Message](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Message.html) - How can two applications connected by a message channel exchange a piece of information?
 - [Message Dispatcher](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageDispatcher.html) - How can multiple consumers on a single channel coordinate their message processing?
-- [Message Expiration](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageExpiration.html) - How can a sender indicate when a message should be considered stale and thus shouldn’t be processed?
+- [Message Expiration](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageExpiration.html) - How can a sender indicate when a message should be considered stale and thus shouldn`t be processed?
 - [Message Translator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageTranslator.html) - How can systems using different data formats communicate with each other using messaging?
 - [Message Broker](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBroker.html) - How can you decouple the destination of a message from the sender and maintain central control over the flow of messages?
 - [Message Bus](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBus.html) - What is an architecture that enables separate applications to work together, but in a decoupled fashion such that applications can be easily added or removed without affecting the others?